kherrera6219/cyberdocgen/README.md

 ### Prerequisites

 - Node.js 20 or higher
-- PostgreSQL 16 or higher
 - npm or yarn
+- PostgreSQL 16+ (optional - app uses in-memory storage by default for development)

 ### Installation